Advisors: Your frequently asked questions answered

 We have the local knowledge and expertise to best serve your clients' philanthropic interests.
 You have the skills and knowledge to best serve your clients' financial and legal interests.

 We're here to support the work you do to put your clients' philanthropic plan into action.
 Take a look at some of the questions we regularly hear from your peers:

-A fund at the Community Foundation is less costly to establish than a private foundation, in terms of both time and money.
-Our staff can help your clients establish a fund in a matter of days and then handles all the administrative details and reporting.
-Establishing a private foundation can take months or longer, and the private foundation then becomes responsible for substantial legal, accounting and operational matters.
+A fund at the Community Foundation is less costly to establish than a private foundation in terms of both time and money.
+Our staff can help your clients establish a fund in a matter of days, and then we handle all the administrative details and reporting.
+Establishing a private foundation can take months or longer, and the private foundation then becomes responsible for substantial legal, accounting, and operational matters.

 A private foundation is usually endowed by a single family or corporation and controlled by that family or corporation.
 In contrast, a community foundation derives its support from a broad spectrum of the general public and is controlled by a board of community leaders.
 Because it is publicly supported and controlled, the community foundation is accorded certain advantages over private foundations by the IRS, including the following: